 In fact, once you move past the numbers and ratios, it’s a brilliant reminder that learning happens in many ways, and that – provided you have the tools to to effectively track training success – your programmes should cover all the bases, including informal training and social learning.

 Looking for a way to prove success on your own learning model?
-Download Busuu’s guide on the 7 learning metrics that help prove L&D ROI.
+Let's help you with that on the language learning front.